DexterLagan/sql-query-formatter/README.md

-# sql-query-formatter
+# Sql Query Formatter
-An SQL query formatter written in Racket
+An SQL query formatter written in Racket.

+## Introduction

+SQL Query Formatter reads a long line of code containing an SQL query from the clipboard, cuts it into neatly formatted lines of code with underscore line breaks.

+## Features

+- Automatic syntax detection;
+- Parses and breaks SQL queries according to their grammar;
+-

+## Technical Details

 Turns this:
 <pre>